railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_training.rst

 In summary, you should arrange both user training and self-paced training (perhaps based on this book series) if you can.
 Technical training is strongly advised if you see yourselves developing your own modules.
-Although it is not obligatory it gives you quite a time advantage in any serious Open ERP engagement.
+Although it is not obligatory, it gives you quite a time advantage in any serious OpenERP engagement.